-With a record 7.3 million unfilled jobs in the US, you need to make sure your job description is both exciting and informative, without writing the next version of War and Peace.
-After reading thousands of job descriptions, all of us at Team Engine have identified 5 key parts of a job description, and developed best practices for each.
+With a record 11 million unfilled jobs in the US, you need to make sure your job description is both exciting and informative, without writing the next version of War and Peace.
+After reading thousands of job descriptions, all of us at Team Engine have identified five key parts of a job description, and developed best practices for each.

-Vanessa Bakewell, client partner for film and music at Facebook and Instagram, said that you only have “three seconds” to grab someone’s attention.
-People are “scrolling so quickly and under-25s scroll faster than everybody else!”
-This applies to your job description just as much as it applies to digital marketing, though we can help you with that too!
+Vanessa Bakewell, client partner for film and music at Facebook and Instagram, said that you only have three seconds to grab someone’s attention because people are “scrolling so quickly, and under-25s scroll faster than everybody else!”
+This behavior necessitates brevity, and that applies to your job description/posting just as much as it applies to advertising and promoting job descriptions.

 The first thing the applicant reads should explain what the job is, cover why it's awesome and someone would want it, and define what type of person would be great at it.
 All of this should be done in as few words as possible, like the examples below.